Freedisch/safetycall/README.md

 ## INTRODUCTION

 This application is designed to provide assistance in times of emergency, specifically targeting individuals who are susceptible to falls and require immediate help.
-The app employs both automated fall detection technology and manual alert mechanisms to ensure swift alert to pre-selected contacts.
+The app employs automated fall detection technology by utilizing pre-installed cameras in user's, and manual alert mechanisms to ensure swift alert to pre-selected contacts.

 ## FEATURES